zdrosario/co456_antichess/README.md

 ./antichess.sh white
 ```

+The script can be called from other directories as well.

 If you get a `Permission denied` error, add permissions to execute the file then
 try again:
 ```
 chmod u+x ./antichess.sh
 ```

 The program can also be ran with python3 directly.
-E.g.:
+E.g., from the project's root directory:

 ```
 python3 ./src/main.py white